heidenreich/theironyard.github.io/source/accelerator/index.markdown

     slug: "current-companies"
 ---

-#### We’re interested in building strong, sustainable businesses that add real value to customer’s lives.
+#### We’re interested in building strong, sustainable businesses that add real value to customers' lives.

 Speaking the same language?
-We’d love for you to join us.Whether your goal is a Series A round, building a team and bootstrapping, or utilizing Kickstarter, we have a place for you.
+We’d love for you to join us.
+Whether your goal is a Series A round, building a team and bootstrapping, or utilizing Kickstarter, we have a place for you.

-We run two programs a year, an [open tech program](/accelerator/tech-program) in the spring, and a [digital health program](/accelerator/digital-health-program) in the late summer/fall.
+We run two programs a year, an [open tech program](/accelerator/tech-program) in the spring and a [digital health program](/accelerator/digital-health-program) in the late summer/fall.

 ---